oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 The only emails that you might not be able to unsubscribe from may involve:

 - Security
-- Updates to terms, which you agree to follow in your use of our services, such as these Terms & Ethics of Use
+- Updates to terms, which you agree to follow in your use of our services, such as these oreohive Source No-AI-Training License
 - Account activity
 - Protection of your information, data, account, profile, or personalisation

-Blocking these means of communication on your end that we do not offer the ability to unsubscribe from ourselves is also in violation of these Terms & Ethics of Use.
+Blocking these means of communication on your end that we do not offer the ability to unsubscribe from ourselves is also in violation of these oreohive Source No-AI-Training License.
-You agree as part of these Terms & Ethics of Use not to block or impair our such means of communicating such critical information with you, since this could impair our ability (as the oreohive organisation) to properly protect and safeguard your data, yourself and / or the use of your products, services and experiences that are provisioned, published, maintained, managed and / or owned by the oreohive organisation.
+You agree as part of these oreohive Source No-AI-Training License not to block or impair our such means of communicating such critical information with you, since this could impair our ability (as the oreohive organisation) to properly protect and safeguard your data, yourself and / or the use of your products, services and experiences that are provisioned, published, maintained, managed and / or owned by the oreohive organisation.

 As previously noted, we currently don't plan to implement any such system through which we directly issue, to our users, promotional materials or marketing messages through electronic means.
 In addition, a philosophy of ours is to collect as little personal information as we can while maintaining enough to be able to improve our services, or at least provide them to you as intended.
 This is why we would likely require such promotional materials or messaging to be opt-in; such a scheme would require the user to specify explicitly that they wish to subscribe to receive these kinds of communications.

 Also, we currently, at the time of typing this document, don't provide a way for users to create an account or profile with us.
-This may change in the future, hence the provision and specification of this part of our Terms & Ethics of Use.
+This may change in the future, hence the provision and specification of this part of our oreohive Source No-AI-Training License.
 We may allow for the creation of an account with us in order to enable or improve certain functions or features within our (provision of) services or experiences.
 However, an aim of ours is to ensure that this is not usually mandatory in order to utilise these services or experiences of ours, within reason and feasibility.
 In some circumstances, we may require a means of registration in order to prevent the abuse of our services, products or experiences, most of which available directly via our website we usually attempt to offer for public availability.

 # 04. - Distribution of your own content on our platforms